 The defense of necessity involves committing an illegal act in order to prevent the threat of harm to another person.
-Both the defense of necessity and defense of duress can be used in court to show that there was no alternative other than committing the illegal act.
-However, the two terms defer, in that, duress is caused by the actions of another party, while necessity is a choice of two evils.
+Both the defense of necessity and the defense of duress can be used in court to show that there was no alternative other than committing the illegal act.
+However, the two terms differ in that duress is caused by the actions of another party, while necessity is a choice between two evils.

 For example, duress is when an accountant is forced to sign a document authorizing the transfer of funds to another person with a gun pointed to his head.
 If the accountant refuses to sign the document, he faces an immediate threat of bodily harm or even death.
 The accountant can sign the document and later rescind the contract by using duress as a defense in court.

 An example of a defense of necessity is when a nurse working on a night shift is forced to break into a pharmacy to get a life-saving medication for a patient who is on the verge of death.
 If the nurse if later arrested and charged with breaking in and stealing medicine, he can use the defense of necessity to prove that the harm caused is less than the harm that would’ve occurred if he did not commit an illegal act.

 Categories of Duress in Contract Law

 The following are the two main categories of duress: